-Here’s the online issue of the monthly newsletter that goes out to my subscribers.
-This month is all about challenges, new discoveries, and a brand new product from Wild Ozark.
+Here’s one of my monthly newsletters that goes out to my subscribers.
+This one is from May 2015 and is all about challenges, new discoveries, and a brand new product from Wild Ozark.

 Are you often faced with challenging situations to figure yourself out of?
 It seems I get to encounter “greatest” challenges often.
 Sometimes they’re tech related, as when I’m trying to learn how to do something new to or correct a problem with my website.